alimagdye/trust-bank/README.md

 - Add **encryption** for better security.

 ## Contributing
 Contributions are welcome!
-If you want to improve this project, fork the repository and submit a pull request.
+If you want to improve this project, fork the repository and submit a pull request